oroinc/documentation/commerce/admin_guide/shipping/shipping_providers/fedex.rst

    * **Name** – the shipping method name that is shown as an option for shipping configuration in the OroCommerce management console.
    * **Label** – the shipping method name/label that is shown as a shipping option for the buyer in the OroCommerce storefront during the checkout.

-Click the |IcTranslate| **Translations** icon to provide spelling for different languages.
+Click the |IcTranslations| **Translations** icon to provide spelling for different languages.
 Click the same icon again to return to the single-language view.

 5. Set the **Test Mode** check box into the necessary state.
 Enable it if you are using the test FedEx access key and disable for the production access.